maksymfritsak/test/get_started.md

 # Avaliable Data Types

-RAD is designed to support both DICOM and NiFTI:
+RAD is designed to support both DICOM and NiFTI as input file formats.

 ## DICOM: